Essoz/ml-daikon-empirical-study-eecs598/CONTRIBUTING.md

 We want to find bugs that are machine learning related.
 Such bugs should have the following characteristics:

-- **Silent**: The bug does not cause any error or warning in initial runs.
-It may stay completely silent and only produce incorrect results.
+- **Silent or latent symptom**: The bug does not cause obvious error or warning in initial runs.
+It may stay completely silent, such as producing incorrect results.
+Some bug may later cause explicit symptoms, but it takes a while for the symptom to manifest itself.
+Performance issues such as poor convergence also count.
 - **Hard to detect**: The bug might be flaky, only occur in certain environments, or only occur when encountering some special inputs (e.g. NaN bugs).
 - **Hard to debug**: The exception message might not point directly to the root cause of the bug, and it needs some extra effort to debug.
 - **Costly**: The bug is costly.
 For example, a bug in validation code can cause all prior training to be wasted.

+An ideal bug would satisfy *all* of these characteristics.
+However, this can be too restrictive.
+In the initial selection, bugs that satisfy *any* of these characteristics would be of interest.
+The above list is not exhaustive, though.
-The above list is not exhaustive and each point can have some overlap.
-As long as you find a bug interesting, feel free to add it to the list.
+As long as you find a bug interesting, feel free to add it to the list!
 When unsure, **please open an issue to discuss**.

 #### Some examples of interesting bugs